-

 International Medical Students

 International applicants from schools with which Johns Hopkins University School of Medicine has a formal affiliation are welcome to apply for rotations during the months of October through April.
 These applications are accepted on a rolling basis no sooner than 6 months prior to a desired block.
 Applicants who are accepted for a clinical elective will be assessed $5,500 USD for tuition and fees prior to the start of the rotation.
-Please follow this process:
+Please do not fill the application linked above as that is only for U.S. medical students.
+Instead, please follow this process:

 - Send CV and desired rotation block via email to Colleen Hickson ([email protected]), Department of Neurosurgery Medical Training Programs Administrator